LiskHQ/lisk-desktop/docs/TEST_GUIDE.md

 See [relevant sections of README](/LiskHQ/lisk-hub#run-end-to-end-tests)

 ### How are they organized?
 E2E tests for each major feature have the tests specified in its own `*.feature` in [/test/e2e/](/LiskHQ/lisk-hub/blob/development/test/e2e).
 The test specifications in `*.feature` files use [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin) language.
 The implementation of the steps is in [/test/e2e/step_definitions](/LiskHQ/lisk-hub/blob/development/test/e2e/step_definitions).
 If the step is used just in multiple `*.feature` files, then its definition is in [test/e2e/step_definitions/generic.step.js](test/e2e/step_definitions/generic.step.js).
-Definition for unique steps of `featureName.feature` is in `featurename.step.js`.
+The definition for unique steps of `featureName.feature` is in `featurename.step.js`.

 Configuration is in [protractor.conf.js](/LiskHQ/lisk-hub/blob/development/protractor.conf.js).